-This tutorial would explain how to show fewer decimal places in a Calc Cell.
+This tutorial will explain how to show fewer decimal places in a LibreOffice Calc Cell.

 Show Few Decimal Places

-Any decimal number that contains multiple digits after the point can be entered in a Cell.
-However if the digits are huge, it is often wise to show only fewer digits for better visibility and understanding.
+Any decimal number that contains multiple digits after the point can be entered into a Cell.
+However, if the digits are huge, it is often wise to show only fewer digits for better visibility and understanding.
 For example, say a decimal number 4.175 is written in cell A1.

 Now, click on the “Delete Decimal Place” button from the toolbar.

-Each time you click the button, Calc would reduce one decimal places and show a round off view of the number.
+Each time you click the button, Calc reduces one decimal place and shows a round-off view of the number.

-If you want to perform any calculation on the decimal number while decimal view is reduced, Calc would consider the internal/actual decimal number with all decimal places i.e. 4.175 only.
+If you want to perform any calculation on the decimal number while the decimal view is reduced, Calc would consider the internal/actual decimal number with all decimal places, i.e. 4.175 only.